Corneal Transplant Surgery Options

 Sometimes the front and middle layers of the cornea are damaged.
 In this case, only those layers are removed.
 The endothelial layer, or the thin back layer, is kept in place.
 This transplant is called deep anterior lamellar keratoplasty (DALK) or partial thickness corneal transplant.
 DALK is commonly used to treat keratoconus or bulging of the cornea.

-Healing time after DALK is shorter than after a full cornea transplant.
+Healing time after DALK is shorter than after a full corneal transplant.
 There is also less risk of having the new cornea rejected.

 In some eye conditions, the innermost layer of the cornea called the “endothelium” is damaged.
 This causes the cornea to swell, affecting your vision.
 Endothelial keratoplasty is a surgery to replace this layer of the cornea with healthy donor tissue.
 It is known as a partial transplant since only this inner layer of tissue is replaced.